AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Python_Tutorial_Solution.md

     The Reynolds number is 6.01e+4

 Here is a table of a few of the equations describing pipe flow and their physchem function counterparts.
+(If you haven't already tested your LaTeX viewing capacity, now is the perfect time to try it with ctrl + shift + x)

 | Equation Name                         |                                                                                            Equation                                                                                           |                       Physchem function                      |
 |---------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------:|